Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

 -   Does X or Y sound better?
 -   How intelligible is X?

-However like always, the devil is in the details.
+However, like always, the devil is in the details.
 Subjective evaluation must be designed carefully such that questions address information which is *useful* for measuring performance and such that information extracted is *reliable* and *accurate*.

 Most commonly, subjective evaluation in speech and audio refers to *perceptual evaluation* of sound samples.
-In some cases evaluation can also involve interactive elements, such as participation in a dialogue over a telecommunication connection.
+In some cases, evaluation can also involve interactive elements, such as participation in a dialogue over a telecommunication connection.
 In any case, perceptual evaluation refers to evaluation through the subjects' senses, which in this context